STEVE - Space-Time-Enclosing Volume Extraction: The Volume Extraction Framework

-Within STEVE, this approach has been extended to the more or less complex shaped polyhedrons.
-Note that polyhedrons, which are embedded into $4$D, could be decomposed while using fewer tetrahedrons also.
+Within STEVE, one can use both -- i.e., high resolution (HR), and low resolution (LR) -- types of decompositions into $3$-simplices for the potentially complex shaped polytopes.
+Note that the polytopes, which are embedded into $4$D, could be decomposed also while using fewer tetrahedrons.
 E.g., one could decompose a cube into just five tetrahedrons.
-However, one should be aware, that such a choice may introduce directional ambiguities into the space-time considered here.
-For the remainder of this paper, we shall apply the variant as depicted in Fig.~11.
-As a result, we shall always obtain a directionally most unbiased decomposition.
-Note that single tetrahedrons will not be decomposed any further.
+However, the usage of fewer tetrahedrons could introduce stronger directional dependencies into the hypersurface (\textit{cf.}, application subsection~\ref{subsec:highlow}).

-\subsection{Generation of a triangular Strut}
+\subsection{Generation of a Triangular Strut}

+In another example, we briefly demonstrate the generation of a hypersurface segment that has the shape of a triangular strut.
+In Fig.~\ref{fig:17}, two toxels (in NV) at site IDs no.~$7$ and no.~$15$ are in contact through a single volume.
+This volume of contact is visible within the cube that represents here the ``present'' (\textit{cf.}, Fig.~\ref{fig:17}.a).
+It actually is made up by the superposition of two BVOs that each have opposite orientations, i.e., no.s $18 \:\oplus$ and $18 \:\ominus$ (in the positive and negative $t$-directions, respectively).
+Hence, their TCVs \textit{cancel out} each one another, and there is no contribution to the protomesh from this volume. \\